Profile

 1. 1

-To prepare the pasta, sieve the semolina flour and form a mound on your work surface.
+Begin by sifting the flour and forming a well on your work surface.

 2. 2

-Add a little warm salted water and knead until the dough becomes smooth and compact.
+Add a little warm salted water and knead the dough until smooth and firm.
 Cover and leave to rest.

 3. 3

-Press the ricotta through a sieve, then season with cinnamon, salt, grated pecorino and chopped parsley.
-Mix until creamy.
+Pass the ricotta through a sieve and season with cinnamon, salt, pecorino, and finely chopped parsley.
+Mix thoroughly.

 4. 4

-Clean the fish thoroughly, removing the innards, and rinse well.
+Clean the fish by removing the innards and rinse well.

 5. 5

-Slice the onion and sauté it gently in a casserole with olive oil.
-Add the tomato sauce, torn basil, salt and pepper.
-Cook for 15 minutes.
+Slice the onion and gently fry it in a pan with olive oil.
+Add the tomato passata, torn basil leaves, salt, and pepper.
+Simmer for 15 minutes.

 6. 6

 Pour in 2 litres of water and add the bay leaf.
-Bring to the boil, then stir in a mixture of chopped garlic, almonds and parsley.
+Bring to the boil, then add a chopped mix of garlic, almonds, and parsley.

 7. 7

 Add the fish and cook for about 15 minutes.
-Set the best pieces aside and pass the rest of the fish and broth through a food mill.
+Set aside the best pieces and pass the rest through a food mill.

 8. 8

-Roll out the dough into thin sheets, place small mounds of ricotta filling at intervals, and cut out 10 cm rounds.
+Roll out the dough into thin sheets, place spoonfuls of the ricotta filling spaced apart, and cut out 10cm circles.

 9. 9